Note

 Access to this page requires authorization.
 You can try changing directories.

 Azure Managed Prometheus provides a fully managed, scalable monitoring backend without the operational overhead of managing your own Prometheus instances.
-When paired with Azure Managed Grafana, you gain access to comprehensive visualization capabilities with pre-built dashboards specifically designed for Kafka monitoring.
+When paired with Azure Managed Grafana, you get access to comprehensive visualization capabilities with pre-built dashboards designed specifically for Kafka monitoring.

-PodMonitors are Kubernetes custom resources that instruct Prometheus on which pods to collect metrics from and how to collect them.
+PodMonitors are Kubernetes custom resources that tell Prometheus which pods to collect metrics from and how to collect them.
 For Kafka monitoring, you need to define PodMonitors that target various Strimzi components.

 Before proceeding, ensure your Kafka cluster was deployed with the JMX Exporter configuration.
 Without this configuration, metrics won't be available for collection.